microsoft/AL/CONTRIBUTING.md

 A clear and concise description of what you expected to happen.

 **4. Actual behavior**
-A clear and concise description of what happened accompanied by images, animations, or a link to a video showing the issue occurring
+A clear and concise description of what happened accompanied by images, animations, or a link to a video showing the issue occurring.

 **5. Versions:**